-Dr Andrea Németh is a Clinician Scientist and Associate Professor at the University of Oxford, and a Consultant in Neurogenetics at the Oxford University Hospitals NHS Trust.
+Prof Andrea Németh is a Clinician Scientist at the University of Oxford, and a Consultant in Neurogenetics at the Oxford University Hospitals NHS Trust.
 She trained at the Royal Free Hospital School of Medicine, and also undertook an intercalated BSc in Biochemistry and Neuropharmacology at the Royal Free and University College London.
 She then moved to Professor Kay Davies lab in Oxford as an MRC Clinical Training Fellow, completing her DPhil at the University of Oxford in 1995.
-Following this she was awarded a prestigous MRC Clinician Scientist Fellowship which she did at the Wellcome Trust Centre for Human Genetics in Oxford, and during this time developed her interest in ataxias, going on to characterise several novel genetic ataxia syndromes.
-Dr Nemeth completed her clinical training in Genetics while a Clinical Lecturer at the University of Oxford before becoming a Consultant in Neurogenetics and joining the NDCN.
+Following this she was awarded a prestigious MRC Clinician Scientist Fellowship which she did at the Wellcome Trust Centre for Human Genetics in Oxford.
+During this time she developed a particular her interest in ataxias and other movement disorders, going on to characterise several novel genetic ataxia syndromes.
+Prof Nemeth completed her clinical training in Genetics whilst a Clinical Lecturer at the University of Oxford, before becoming a Consultant in Neurogenetics and joining the NDCN.
+In addition to MRC funding, her research has been funded by Ataxia UK, Action Medical Research, the Henry Smith Charity, the John Fell Fund, the Oxford Biomedical Research Centre, NIHR, the European Huntingtons Disease Network and Enroll-HD.

 Andrea H Németh